uwegeercken/artikel/README.md

 ## Web Application
 ### Preparations for the Web application:
 - run mvn clean install to generate the application jar file. dependencies will be in the generated "lib" folder
 - provide a yaml file with the configuration (see required attributes below).
+Samples for all configuration files are in the config folder.

 The configuration file contains an entry for the database name.
 Adjust the path and name to your needs.
 The application needs access to the folder and write access for the database file.
 When no database file is found at the defined location, the database will be created (if possible) and the database table structure will be setup.